Sasho80/2.1.Simple-Calculation/README.md

 03.Problem:Greeting by Name
 Let's write a program that asks the user for their name and salutes them with the text "Hello, <name>!"

+04.Problem:Concatenating Text and Numbers
+Besides for summing up numbers, the operator + is also used for joining pieces of text (concatenation of two strings one after another).
+In programming, joining two pieces of text is called "concatenation".
+Here is how we can concatenate a text with a number by the + operator.